quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_13-17-29.png)

-Now that we know that the components all working. we need to get the values from the Work Queue Item. because so far the steps in the Data Entry activity are using hardcoded values that we have typed while using the recorder.
-We want to make that automation dynamic and get the metadata from the work queue item from the Queue in RPA Hub.
+Now that we know that the components are all working, we need to retrieve values from the Work Queue Item.
+So far, the steps in the Data Entry activity are using hardcoded values that we typed while using the recorder.
+We want to make the automation dynamic by obtaining the metadata from the Work Queue Item in the Queue within RPA Hub.

+To retrieve a work queue item from the instance, we need to connect Studio to your instance.
+Click on the Connect to Instance icon

 In order to be able to retrieve a work queue item from the instance, we need to connect studio to your instance..
 Click on the **Connect to Instance** icon